Delhi govt directs 33 pvt hospitals to reserve 80 pc of ICU beds for COVID-19 patients | Health

 Delhi govt directs 33 pvt hospitals to reserve 80 pc of ICU beds for COVID-19 patients

 Delhi Health Minister Satyendar Jain said on Sunday the city government has instructed 33 big private hospitals in the national capital to reserve 80 per cent of ICU beds for COVID-19 patients, amid a shortage of such beds at some facilities.
 Delhi has been witnessing a surge in novel coronavirus cases from the last week of August.
-Delhi recorded its biggest single-day jump of 4,321 fresh COVID-19 cases on Saturday, taking the city's tally to over 2.14 lakh, authorities said.
-It was for the fourth day in a row that over 4,000 fresh cases were recorded in Delhi.
+Delhi recorded its biggest single-day jump of 4,321 fresh COVID-19 cases on Saturday.

-"Yesterday, we instructed 33 private hospitals to reserve 80 per cent of their ICU beds for coronavirus patients.
-This has been done since issues were being faced with regards to ICU beds in some private hospitals.
-I also held a video conference over this and an order has been issued in this regard," he told reporters here.
-Jain said there are sufficient number of ICU beds in state-run and Centre-run hospitals, and also said there are sufficient number of other beds in hospitals.
+The infection tally in Delhi rose to 2.18 lakh on Sunday with 4,235 more people contracting the viral disease.
+This was the fifth day in a trot that the national capital recorded a daily spike of over 4,000 fresh cases, authorities said.
+Jain said the Delhi government has directed all the private hospitals having bed strength of 50 or more to reserve at least 80 per cent of their total ICU bed strength for COVID-19 patients.

-"We have also instructed hospitals to increase bed strength by 30 per cent for coronavirus patients, in case they want to.
-More than 50 per cent beds are available in hospitals.
-Out of the total 14,372 beds available for COVID-19 patients, 7,938 are vacant, according to live status on Delhi Corona app," he added.
-Asked if there can be another lockdown amid a spurt in coronavirus cases, the Health Minister ruled out the possibility.
+Considering an increase in cases for the last few days, the Department of Health has ordered 33 hospitals to reserve 80 per cent of the total ICU beds available for COVID-19 patients.
+In a video conference with 33 private hospitals, Jain had discussed reserving more beds in their ICUs.
+"If in some hospitals, non-COVID patients are already admitted, once discharged, the vacant beds will be reserved for COVID patients only," he told reporters here.

 - READ MORE ON: